igaisin/RAQ/README.md

-# AyahRecognizer
+# RAQ Project
-Quran Recognizer Sura &amp; Ayah
+Recognizer of the Quran's ayahs